rjpcasalino/blog_bt/pages/living_notes/index.md

 	- > An HTML entity is a piece of text ("string") that begins with an ampersand (&) and ends with a semicolon (;) .
 Entities are frequently used to display reserved characters (which would otherwise be interpreted as HTML code), and invisible characters (like non-breaking spaces).
 You can also use them in place of other characters that are difficult to type with a standard keyboard.
 - Better understanding of [GnuPG](https://gnupg.org/faq/gnupg-faq.html) is probably a prerequisite for any programmer approaching the five year mark.
 - Read up on [Varnish](https://varnish-cache.org/docs/6.3/index.html)
+- `rfkill` - tool for enabling and disabling wireless devices; sometimes my bluetooth controller will tell me there is no default controller found or whatever error it decides to spit out. `rfkill` can sometimes help with those issues.
+I will need to read up on the diff between soft and hard blocks.